samm-git/aws-vpn-client/README.md

 # aws-vpn-client

 This is PoC to connect to the AWS Client VPN with OSS OpenVPN using SAML authentication.
-Tested on macOS, should also work on Linux with a minor changes.
+Tested on macOS, should also work on FreeBSD/Linux with a minor changes.

+See [my blog post](https://smallhacks.wordpress.com/2020/07/08/aws-client-vpn-internals/) for the implementation details.

 ## Content of the repository